fatay/Javascript-Design-Patterns/README.md

 # Javascript-Design-Patterns
-Design Patterns in Javascript and Usage
+Design Patterns in Javascript and It's Usage

 * Singleton
 * Factory